carpentries-incubator/fair-bio-practice/_episodes/09-files-organization.md

 keypoints:
 - "A good file name suggests the file content"
 - "Good project organization saves you time"
-- "Describe your files organization in PROJECT_STRUCTURE"
+- "Describe your files organization in PROJECT_STRUCTURE or README including naming convention"
 ---

 ## Project organization: planning file names and folder structure